ykdojo/sensei/README.md

 ## Set this up

+- Step 0: Fork and clone this repo into your local env
 - Step 1: Copy .env.example to .env and replace the OpenAI key (you'll need to sign up)
 - Step 2: Run `npm install -g .`
 - Step 3: Run `sensei`